Ashes & Fire

-Ashes & Fire is the 13th studio album by Ryan Adams, released on October 11, 2011, on PAX AM and Capitol.
+Ashes & Fire is the 13th studio album by Ryan Adams, released on October 11, 2011, by PAX AM and Capitol Records.
 Recorded with producer Glyn Johns, Ashes & Fire marks Adams' return to recording following the disbandment of his band the Cardinals in 2009.
 Regarding the album, Adams noted, "The record is obsessed with time.
 I believe that there is a kinder view of the self.
 I'm passing through my own life as a ghost, and looking at these pieces and places in my life.
 I'm looking at California, and the idea of being lost and found at the same time."

 On October 16, 2011, the album entered the UK Albums Chart at number 9, making his best position in the UK.
 In the US, it debuted at number 7, making Ashes & Fire his second top 10 album since Easy Tiger.

 The album was preceded by the single "Lucky Now", Adams' first release with Capitol Records.